 - Add in meat and veggies, excluding potatoes

-- Seal and set the timer for 15 minutes on high pressure
+- Seal and set the timer for 10 minutes on low pressure

 - Do a quick release and add in the potatoes

-- Cook for another 10 minutes on high pressure
+- Cook for another 5 minutes on low pressure and allow natural release when finished

 - Remove and enjoy!